chriskirknielsen/chriskirknielsen.com/src/en/pages/about.md

 facts:
     - 💜 Appreciates you reading through these facts.
     - 👀 Kinda knows the Cyrillic alphabet enough to read — but not understand — sentences.
-    - 🕰 Favourite movie is Back to the Future, most likely.
+    - 🕰 Favourite movie is likely Back to the Future, despite some… problematic things.
     - ☕️ Used to drink lots of tea, but now it's coffee!
     - 🤓 Enjoys maths/physics YouTube videos despite not grasping everything.
     - 🛹 Practiced skateboarding for a while, then decided playing Tony Hawk was safer.